Why Should You Pursue a Master of Arts in Applied Psychology Degree?

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Fax/scan unofficial college transcripts.
 Please Note – Unofficial transcripts can be used for acceptance purposes with the submission of a transcript request form.

-- Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
+- Mail official college transcripts (sent as a sealed, unopened copy or via a direct electronic transcript system).
 Admission requires a regionally or nationally accredited bachelor’s degree with at least a 2.5 for admission in good standing.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

 If you are sending in a preliminary transcript for acceptance, you must:

 - Be in your final term and planning to start your master’s degree after the last day of class for your bachelor’s degree.

 - Submit an official/unofficial transcript to confirm that you are in your final term.
 The preliminary transcripts must show a minimum of 105 completed credit hours.

 - If you are a current Liberty University student completing your undergraduate degree, you will need to submit a Degree/Certificate Completion Application.